tibdex/autosquash/README.md

 The regular merge option doesn't help keeping `master` history clean, so we're only left with the squash and merge one.

-Don't worry, you will still be able to see the complete history of a squashed and merged pull request when going back to its GitHub page.

 ## Read more

 - [Two years of squash merge](https://blog.dnsimple.com/2019/01/two-years-of-squash-merge/)